-For complete information about specific requirements and regulations for food carts operating within the City, please review of the Chapter 40 - Permits and Applications
+For complete information about specific requirements and regulations for food carts operating within the City, please review Chapter 40 - Permits and Applications of the Development Code.

 Starting a business in Beaverton?
 See additional resources for how to start a business and

 additional business assistance.